enthought/mayavi/docs/source/mayavi/installation.rst

 Installation
 ============

+.. topic:: Section summary

+    This section detais the various ways of installing and compiling Mayavi.

+    If you already have Mayavi up and running, you can skip this section.

 Up-to-date install instructions for the latest version of mayavi are always available from links at the Mayavi2_ wiki page.
 The following will give you a good idea of the general installation procedure and a start on where to look for more information.

 .. _Mayavi2: https://svn.enthought.com/enthought/wiki/MayaVi